BarkSanson/outliers-detection/README.md

 The station names must be the names of the stations as they appear on the [map](https://environment.data.gov.uk/hydrology/landing).
 If the station name is separated by spaces, it must be enclosed in quotes.

+You can run `python main.py -h` to see the available parameters.